BlackApple62/SDRSharp-Audio-Equalizer-Plugin/README.md

 The files in this zip archive is an Audio Equalizer gadget to SDR# Studio software (www.airspy.com).<br><br>
 ![2AudioEqualizerV1 18](https://user-images.githubusercontent.com/47506878/153706481-a1a6a944-0880-46b1-af55-3d41178b6061.png)<br><br>
-**Setup:**<br>Make a new folder in your SDR# Studio Plugins folder, call it "AudioEqualizer"<br>Extract the file "SDRSharp.Plugin.AudioEqualizer.dll" from the zip archive and copy this dll into your "AudioEqualizer" folder.<br>
+**Setup:**<br>Make a new folder in your SDR# Studio Plugins folder, name it "AudioEqualizer"<br>Extract the file "SDRSharp.Plugin.AudioEqualizer.dll" from the zip archive and copy this dll into your "AudioEqualizer" folder.<br>
 SDRSharp will load your plugin at next execution.<br><br>

 **NOTE:**